spacemakerai/course-wasm/README.md

 ### 5. Compile and run the wasm module
 #### Description
-Our search algorithm (solver) is located in `src/solver`, if we jump into the file `src/solver/main.cpp` we can see the main function `move` at the top.
+Our search algorithm (solver) is located in `src/solver`.
+If we jump into the file `src/solver/main.cpp`, we can see the main function `move` at the top.
-It is this function that we want to be able to call from our javascript code.
+We want to be able to call this function from our javascript code.
-To be able to do this we need to **build** the c++ implementation of the search algorithm.
+To be able to do this, we need to **build** the c++ implementation.

 Running the [`build.sh`](build.sh) script will create two files in the [`out`](out) folder: